 - As the occupational therapist you are asking permission and obtaining the client’s agreement, that you as the occupational therapist, clinic, or organization are allowed to collect, use, or share their personal health information.

-- In order to obtain knowledgeable consent, the client should be explained:
+- To obtain knowledgeable consent, the following should be explained to the client:

 - What personal health information is being collected or shared,

-- The client does have a choice to say yes or no.
+- The client has the right to ask questions and say yes or no.

 Informed Consent